-Hippocrates was a physician who became known as the father of medicine and the first epidemiologist (Figure 2-1).
-His three books entitled Epidemic I, Epidemic III, and On Airs, Waters and Places attempted to describe disease from a rational perspective, rather than a supernatural basis.
+Hippocrates was a physician who became known as the father of medicine and the first epidemiologist (FIGURE 2-1).
+His three books, Epidemic I, Epidemic III, and On Airs, Waters, and Places, attempted to describe disease from a rational perspective rather than from a supernatural basis.
 He observed that different diseases occurred in different locations.
 He noted that malaria and yellow fever most commonly occurred in swampy areas.
-It was not known, however, that the mosquito was responsible for such diseases until in 1900, when Walter Reed, MD, a U.S. Army physician working in the tropics, made the connection.
-Hippocrates also introduced terms like epidemic and endemic.^{1-4}
+It was not known, however, that the mosquito was responsible for such diseases until Walter Reed, MD, a U.S.